Dog disease

 There are certain diseases that are common in dogs.
-Some diseases affects all dogs while others affect specific breeds.
+Some diseases in dogs affect all dogs while others affect specific breeds.
 Specific diseases can be genetic and may be brought on by inbreeding which may cause a recessive gene to appear.

-The common heart diseases suffered by dogs often lead to heart failure.
-That’s not to be confused with heart attacks experienced by people.
+The common heart diseases in dogs such as Myxomatous Mitral Valve Disease, or Dilated Cardiomyopathy, often lead to heart failure.
+That’s not to be confused with heart attacks experienced by humans.
 Dogs will generally suffer what is called Congestive Heart Failure (CHF), a relatively slow worsening of symptoms – also suffered by people – as the heart struggles to compensate for whatever defect or disease is present.
 As the condition develops, it will affect all other organs in the body that rely on the efficient supply of nutrient-rich blood.

 Distemper

 Unfortunately there is no cure for this serious condition.
 Distemper is spread by contaminated feces of infected dogs.
-There is only a 50% survival rate for distemper, but as with any disease, early intervention will increase the chances of survival.
+There is only a 50% survival rate for distemper, but as with any dog diseases, early intervention will increase the chances of survival.

 The symptoms of distemper include coughing, nasal discharge, chest congestion, vomitting and diarrhea.
 As the disease progresses it affects the nervous system casing possible paralysis.
 There is a vaccine which can prevent distemper.